Package Torello.Java

 Java does not expect every exception throw to provide a "cause" - quite the contrary, most do not.
 There are also a number of java Exception's that do not even allow for a "cause throwable" in any of the provided constructors.
 Multi-threaded code is on source of "exception chaining" - but code there are also instances where simple try-catchblocks will catch an exceptions and wrap it (and throw the new Exception instance) in order to give the Exception a different name, and also to provide more detailed information about the error that has occurred.

-Either way, printing such information is easier to read if there is a standardized formatting for such information.
-This is the intended purpose to class EXCC
+Either way, printing such information is easier to read if there is a standardized formatting for such information, which is the purpose behind class 'EXCC'

 1. ex.printStackTrace();